-All these issues and more are explored in this compact Culture Smart! guide.
-Values, attitudes, daily social life and communication are all helpfully unpacked, and advice is given to help the discerning traveller, whether student, tourist or businessperson, make the most of his or her visit to this rich and complex land.
-Above all, it provides the tools to do so in a considerate and sensitive manner.
+Culture Smart!
+Ethiopia unpacks the values, attitudes, and traditions of this culturally rich nation.
+Etiquette in daily life, socializing, and communicating are all helpfully described, and advice is given to on how make the most of a visit.
+Above all, it provides the tools to do so in a considerate and sensitive manner

 On meeting a group of people it is polite to acknowledge all of them, including the driver or maid, with a handshake.
 When greeting a person, it is normal to bow slightly while you shake hands.
 This is done by placing the left hand on the right wrist as you shake.